rackerlabs/design-system/_component_design/help-beacon.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

 ## Best practices

+Consider the following best practices when you construct a beacon.

 - Place the beacon to the right or left of navigation items of interest.
 - Place the beacon next to labels or section headers of interest.